IT3049C-Lively-FA23/js-exercise-ellisno/README.md

 ```
 - [x] All Unit tests passed.
 - [x] filled out the self-evaluation.
-- [ x filled out the self-reflection.
+- [x] filled out the self-reflection.

 ## Self-Evaluation:
 (For this assignment, there was 22 exercises checked by 69 automated checks)